 4. Violin and Candlestick, Georges Braque, 1910

-The Cubist paintings The Violin and Candlestick demonstrate George’s obsession with form and stability.
+The Violin and Candlestick demonstrate George’s obsession with form and stability.

 The monochromatic styles actually accentuate the subject.
 One part reveals its meaning, but the other part’s message is difficult to decipher.